slackapi/bolt-js/docs/_advanced/configuring_workflow_steps.md

 ---
 {% raw %}
 <div class='section-content'>
 ⚠️ Workflow [steps from apps](https://api.slack.com/workflows/steps) is a beta feature.
-As the feature is developed, **Bolt for JavaScript's API will change to add better native support.**
+As the feature is developed, **Bolt for JavaScript's API will change to add better native support.** To develop with workflow steps in Bolt, use the `@slack/bolt@feat-workflow-steps` version of the package rather than the standard `@slack/bolt`.

 When a builder is adding your step to a new or existing workflow, your app will need to configure and update that step: